TutorWikiUJS/TutorWiki/tutors/LuLiu.md

 - General

   > - Very nice person, and not strict
-  > - Generally holding a post Durby University in England and little time in UJS
+  > - Generally holding a post Derby University in England and little time in UJS
   > - 3 or 4 times meeting per year
   > - Wide resource to public papers
   > - Good choice